 7. Environmental sustainability

-One of the issues in supply chain management for businesses is effectively adopting eco-friendly practices, reducing carbon footprints, and adhering to stringent environmental standards.
+One of the most significant challenges in supply chain management today is the integration of eco-friendly practices.
+Businesses are under increasing pressure to not only reduce their carbon footprints but also to meet stringent environmental standards.
+As consumer demand for sustainable packaging continues to rise, companies are exploring innovative ways to meet these expectations while maintaining operational efficiency.
 These changes require supply chain companies to make significant operational changes with high-cost implications.

 8. Increasing costs and material scarcity